 As in past years, I shall follow an amalgamation of several traditional recipes of the Toulouse and Castelnaudary regions, leaning heavily on instructions from chef Étienne.
 No breadcrumbs to achieve a crust in my kitchen!
 Instead, one bakes the assembled cassoulet until a golden crust forms, which is then broken into small pieces with a wooden spoon and gently submerged into the delicious concoction of beans, duck confit and garlic saucissons, thus allowing moist beans from the interior to rise to the surface, where they will, in due time, form the next crusty layer, to be broken into pieces and pushed down … four to seven times in all.
 Impatient people never a cassoulet shall bake!!

 It isn’t easy to assemble some of the regional ingredients, required to prepare a cassoulet.
 Take the beans, for example.
 The beans of choice for a cassoulet are haricots Tarbais.
-A white runner bean, exclusively grown around the town of Tarbes in the Hautes-Pyrénées region, birthplace of Marcel Proust’s favorite poet, Théophile Gautier and next door to famed pilgrimage town Lourdes.
+A white runner bean, exclusively grown around the town of Tarbes in the Hautes-Pyrénées region, the birthplace of Marcel Proust’s favorite poet, Théophile Gautier and next door to the famed pilgrimage town of Lourdes.
 Traditionally the beans were planted in corn fields, not before May, allowing the beans to climb up the supporting corn stalks.
-Even in France this rare and labour intensive legume is expensive and over here it’s, well, pretty much crazy costly.
-For that reason, I invested some research time to find a substitute bean.
-We shall see, how this year’s bean candidate, the Phaseolus coccineus or ayocote blanco holds up to scrutiny.
+Even in France this rare and labor intensive legume is expensive and over here it’s, well, pretty much crazy costly.
+For that reason, I invested in some research time to find a substitute bean.
+We shall see, how this year’s bean candidate, the Phaseolus coccineus or Ayocote Blanco holds up to scrutiny.
 Their producers, Rancho Gordo in California, promised great results and beany delights.